curvednebula/go-rust-perf-tests/README.md

 I've also realized that creating all 100'000 tasks at once in the beggining of the test is not what would happen in a multiplayer game server.

 So I've simulated steady stream of request by creating 10 tasks each millisec (10'000 requests per sec).
-This decreased Go's RAM usage from 4Gb to 400-500Mb.
-If we create 10 tasks each 3 millisec (~3000 requests per sec), RAM usage drops to 120Mb even without any optimization above.
+This decreased Go's RAM usage from 4Gb to 400-500Mb right away.
+If we create 10 tasks each 3 millisec (~3000 requests per sec), RAM usage drops to 120Mb even without any optimizations above.

 ## Final thoughts

-The test results showed that Go's goroutines need an extra care when CPU load approaches 100% utilization.
+The test showed that Go's goroutines need an extra care when CPU load approaches 100% utilization.
 Whereas Rust's tokio handles it gracefully out of the box.
 Still, the optimization required for Go was very simple.
-Many of them were experiments that I don't use in the final version, so I wouldn't call it a problem.
+Note that some of the optimizations I described above were just experiments that didn't give significant results.

 ## How to run the test